Fitzgerald Quickly Lands Branding for Fish-Finding Electronics

 “You’re basically getting four brands in one shot,” Meade said.
 “So even though this is a $3-5 million account, it’s actually four smaller accounts.”

-New advertising will break in January 2000, primarily in print and broadcast.
-Fitzgerald will also handle all media duties.
+New ads will break in January 2000, primarily in print and broadcast.
+Fitzgerald will also handle media.